 This is one of the most important paintings from the group known as the Glasgow Boys and Girls, which coalesced in the early 1880s in full rebellion against their artistic elders with their fondness for theatrical Highland landscapes and sentimental ‘story-pictures’.
 Instead, the Glaswegian radicals depicted the realities of contemporary rural life taking their cue from cutting edge realist French painters, earning their position as the first modern artists in Scotland.
 Flora Macdonald Reid was one of a handful of young female painters – she was just 23 when she painted this work – to practice at the forefront of contemporary painting, in this case influenced by the French documentary painter, Jules Bastion-Lepage.
+It was exhibited at the Grosvenor Gallery in London in 1884.

 Flora Macdonald Reid